australiangreens/civirfm/README.md

 ## Known Issues

-The ContactRfm.refreshexpired APIv3 action returns incorrect data in that thevalue of the `count` value inside the `values` array isn't accurate.
+The ContactRfm.refreshexpired APIv3 action returns incorrect data in that the value of the `count` value inside the `values` array isn't accurate.
 The top-level `count` value in the return object is correct however.

 The action does perform its intended function regardless.